learn-co-curriculum/phase-0-pac-2-intro/README.md

 sentences by bringing in statements from the SELECTION and REPETITION class which deviate from the default "flow' or SEQUENCE.

-In upcoming lessons you'll see our icons repeated to help you have a visual reminder of whether the statement you're learning is about SELECTION, REPETITION, or SEQUENCE.
+In upcoming lessons, you'll see our icons repeated to help you have a visual reminder of whether the statement you're learning is about SELECTION, REPETITION, or SEQUENCE.